Jamalh8/Travel-app/README.md

 # Travel-app
-An application to track travellers and destinations they've visited
+An application to track travellers and destinations they've visited.

 ## Table of content